 In this benchmark, we use the NAM memory to save the computed matrix periodically.
 The idea is to save different states (snapshots) of the matrix during the execution in a persistent NAM memory region.
 Then, another program could retrieve all the matrix snapshots, process them and produce a GIF animation showing the heat's evolution throughout the execution.
 Notice that we cannot use regular RAM for that purpose because the matrix could be huge, and we may want to store tens of matrix snapshots.
 We also want to keep it persistently so that other programs could process the stored data.
 Moreover, the memory should be easily accessible by the multiple MPI ranks or their tasks in parallel.
-The NAM memory satisfies all these requirements, and as stated previously, ParaStationMPI allows accessing NAM allocations through standard MPI RMA operations.
+The NAM memory satisfies all these requirements, and as previously stated, ParaStationMPI allows accessing NAM allocations through standard MPI RMA operations.
+We only implement the NAM snapshots in the TAMPI variants 02.heat_itampi_ompss2_tasks.bin and 03.heat_tampirma_ompss2_tasks.bin.